Arquisoft/wichat_en1b/README.md

 # Your LLM API key
 LLM_API_KEY=YOUR-API-KEY

-# JWT secret to sign tokens, locally it can be totally random
+# JWT secret to sign tokens, locally it can be random
 JWT_SECRET=YOUR-JWT-SECRET
 ```
 #### ⚠️ IMPORTANT